ANNACRAFTE/Railway-Bot/README.md

 # Planned Bot Release Date.
-I plan to have the first two points out by 10/05/2021.
+I plan to have the first two points out by 12/05/2021.
-**However this i cant promise anything**
+**However i cant promise anything**

 # Planned API Release Date
-I plan to have the **api** out by 11/05/2021.
+I plan to have the **api** out by 14/05/2021.
 Note: It will be online upon the bot coming out but not for public use.

 # Website Planned Release Date
 I plan to have a website before the end of May.